HelloAsso/helloasso-python/docs/PaiementsApi.md

 configuration.access_token = os.environ["ACCESS_TOKEN"]

 # Enter a context with an instance of the API client
-with helloasso-python.ApiClient(configuration) as api_client:
+with helloasso_python.ApiClient(configuration) as api_client:
     # Create an instance of the API class
-    api_instance = helloasso-python.PaiementsApi(api_client)
+    api_instance = helloasso_python.PaiementsApi(api_client)
     organization_slug = 'organization_slug_example' # str | The organization slug
     var_from = '2013-10-20T19:20:30+01:00' # datetime | First Date Filter (optional)
     to = '2013-10-20T19:20:30+01:00' # datetime | End Date Filter (exclusive) (optional)
     page_size = 20 # int | The number of items to retrieve (optional) (default to 20)
     continuation_token = 'continuation_token_example' # str | Continuation Token from which we wish to retrieve results (optional)
-    form_types = [helloasso-python.HelloAssoApiV5ModelsEnumsFormType()] # List[HelloAssoApiV5ModelsEnumsFormType] | The form type CrowdFunding, Membership, Event, Donation, PaymentForm, Checkout, Shop (optional)
+    form_types = [helloasso_python.HelloAssoApiV5ModelsEnumsFormType()] # List[HelloAssoApiV5ModelsEnumsFormType] | The form type CrowdFunding, Membership, Event, Donation, PaymentForm, Checkout, Shop (optional)
-    form_type = helloasso-python.HelloAssoApiV5ModelsEnumsFormType() # HelloAssoApiV5ModelsEnumsFormType | The form type CrowdFunding, Membership, Event, Donation, PaymentForm, Checkout, Shop.
-This parameter must be used with the parameter formId. (optional) states = [helloasso-python.HelloAssoApiV5ModelsEnumsPaymentState()] # List[HelloAssoApiV5ModelsEnumsPaymentState] | Filter results by states of payments  Available values: * `Pending` - A payment scheduled at a later date, not yet processed. * `Authorized` - The payment has been authorized, validated, processed. * `Refused` - The payment has been refused by the bank. * `Unknown` * `Registered` - Represents a payment made offline.
+    form_type = helloasso_python.HelloAssoApiV5ModelsEnumsFormType() # HelloAssoApiV5ModelsEnumsFormType | The form type CrowdFunding, Membership, Event, Donation, PaymentForm, Checkout, Shop.
+This parameter must be used with the parameter formId. (optional) states = [helloasso_python.HelloAssoApiV5ModelsEnumsPaymentState()] # List[HelloAssoApiV5ModelsEnumsPaymentState] | Filter results by states of payments  Available values: * `Pending` - A payment scheduled at a later date, not yet processed. * `Authorized` - The payment has been authorized, validated, processed. * `Refused` - The payment has been refused by the bank. * `Unknown` * `Registered` - Represents a payment made offline.
 Probably for an item of type * `Refunded` - The payment has been refunded. * `Refunding` - The payment is being refunded. * `Contested` - Payment has been contested by the contributor (optional) user_id = 56 # int | The User identifier (optional) search_key = 'search_key_example' # str | Filter results on user or payer first name, last name or email. (optional) amount = 56 # int | Amount of the payment in cents.
-Filter payments with exact amount with or without the contribution. (optional) sort_order = helloasso-python.HelloAssoApiV5ModelsEnumsSortOrder() # HelloAssoApiV5ModelsEnumsSortOrder | Sort payments by ascending or descending order.
-Default is descending (optional) sort_field = helloasso-python.HelloAssoApiV5ModelsEnumsSortField() # HelloAssoApiV5ModelsEnumsSortField | Sort payments by a specific field (Date or UpdateDate).
+Filter payments with exact amount with or without the contribution. (optional) sort_order = helloasso_python.HelloAssoApiV5ModelsEnumsSortOrder() # HelloAssoApiV5ModelsEnumsSortOrder | Sort payments by ascending or descending order.
+Default is descending (optional) sort_field = helloasso_python.HelloAssoApiV5ModelsEnumsSortField() # HelloAssoApiV5ModelsEnumsSortField | Sort payments by a specific field (Date or UpdateDate).
 Default is date (optional)

     try:
         # Rechercher des paiements.